Is ACWI a Good Investment? The Case For and Against (2026)

 +

 ACWI tracks MSCI All Country World Index (ACWI).
-Its largest positions include NVDA, AAPL, MSFT, AMZN, GOOGL and others (approximate, verify on BlackRock iShares's fund page).
+Its largest positions include NVDA, AAPL, MSFT, AMZN, GOOGL and others (approximate, verify on iShares's fund page).
 The holdings are what you are really buying, not the ticker.

 What is ACWI's expense ratio?